tri-cods/glossary/sections/command-line.md

 *UNIX* - A family of operating systems that have a multi-user model and a particular design philosophy.
 Both OSX and Linux are UNIXes.
 Windows is not.

-*wildcard* `*` - the wildcard character on the command line will revolutionize your world.
+*wildcard* `*` - The wildcard character on the command line will revolutionize your world.
 When you are giving a command an argument, for instance instead of

 `grep filename.txt`